Skip to main content

 Burn Information

-NOTE: Backyard (Open) Burn Season is CLOSED from December 16th 2023 - Martch 1st 2024.
+NOTE: Backyard (Open) Burn Season is OPEN through 15 December 2025.
 PLEASE READ THE FOLLOWING INFORMATION.

 Fire